LEAGUE CITY PRODUCT LIABILITY LAWYERS

 - Food recalls typically originate from the U.S. Food and Drug Administration (FDA), the U.S. Department of Agriculture (USDA) or, in rare cases, from the Centers for Disease Control and Prevention (CDC).

 - Drugs, medical devices and cosmetics are monitored by the FDA.

 - The Environmental Protection Agency (EPA) has jurisdiction over pesticides and vehicle emissions.

 These agencies typically issue safety recalls only when clear and compelling evidence exists of a threat to consumer health and safety.
 For some people, we understand that the damage has already been done by the time governmental recalls go into effect.
-We are here to help you gain access to the compensation you deserve, and we are on your side every step of the way.
+Our product liability lawyers are here to help you gain access to the compensation you deserve, and we are on your side every step of the way.